alexmorfesis/configure-ad/README.md

   <ol>
     <li>Open Server Manager.
 Add the "Active Directory Domain Services" role.
 (See image below for details.)
 Click through to proceed with the installation.</li>
     <li>After completing the installation, proceed to promote DC-1 to a domain controller.
 Look for the caution triangle symbol with an exclamation point ('!').
 (See image below for details.)
 Click on it to initiate the promotion process.
 Select the option to add a new forest and specify the forest name as 'mydomain.com.'
 Additionally, configure DNS options and any other necessary settings.</li>
-    <li>DC-1 will automatically restart upon completion.
+    <li>DC-1 will automatically restart upon completion of the promotion process.
 After the restart, log in using a domain user account (e.g., mydomain.com\labuser).</li>
   </ol>

 <br />